andreibosco/cv/README.md

 ### Refereed Conference and Workshop Proceedings (Full and Short Papers)

-B. Nguyen, **A. Torres**, A. Rueda, W. Sim, D. Campbell, W. Lou, B. Kapralos, L. Beavers, A. Dubrowski, S. Krishnan, and V. Bhat.
-"Digital Interventions to Reduce Distress Among Frontline Health Care Providers: Analysis of Self-Perceived Stress".
-In: _Proceedings of the 2023 45th Annual International Conference of the IEEE Engineering in Medicine \& Biology Conference (EMBC 2023)_, July 24-28, Sydney, Australia [To be presented].
+B. Nguyen, **A. Torres**, A. Rueda, W. Sim, D. Campbell, W. Lou, B. Kapralos, L. Beavers, A. Dubrowski, S. Krishnan, and V. Bhat. ["Digital Interventions to Reduce Distress Among Frontline Health Care Providers: Analysis of Self-Perceived Stress"](https://arinex.com.au/EMBC/pdf/full-paper_30.pdf).
+In: _Proceedings of the 2023 45th Annual International Conference of the IEEE Engineering in Medicine \& Biology Conference (EMBC 2023)_, July 24-28, Sydney, Australia.

+C. da Silva, **A. Torres**, B. Kapralos, E. Peisachovich, C. Anyinam, S. Coffey, L. Graham, and A. Dubrowski, ["International Educated Nurses' Co-Design of a Virtual Serious Game"](https://library.iated.org/view/DASILVA2023INT).
+In: _Proceedings of the 15th International Conference on Education and New Learning Technologies (EDULEARN23)_, July 3-5, 2023, Palma, Spain, pp. 5330-5336, doi: 10.21125/edulearn.2023.1402

 K. Clarke, **A. Torres**, M. J. P. Peixoto, B. Kapralos, and A. Dubrowski.
 "Mobile learning and simulation for the development of hands-on clinical skills".
 In: _Proceedings of the Mobile Learning 2023 International Conference (ML 2023)_, March 11-13, Lisbon, Portugal.